Chuckanut Formation: Fossils

 Various plant and animal fossils have been found in the Chuckanut Formation.
 A fossil turtle shell was recovered from the formation at Clark Point in 1960.
 The specimen was held in the private collection of the finders until 1981 when it was examined at Western Washington University and identified as an indeterminate member of the Testudinoidea superfamily.
 Reexamination of the fossil in 2000 showed the specimen belongs to the Trionychidae family of soft shelled turtles.
+In 2023, the first articulated fossil fish was identified from the formation, which was a fragmented specimen of Phareodus.

 Eocene fossil trackways are found in the Chuckanut Formation, composed of birds, mammals, and some turtle tracks.
 It is thought that the Chuckanut Formation shoreline was of riverine environments combined with a large scale "bedding plane" of material deposition.
 Four deposition or track sites are known.